esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 **raw mode**
-    The pixel layout used in the file, and is used to properly convert data to PIL’s internal layout.
+    The pixel layout used in the file, and is used to properly convert data to PIL2’s internal layout.
 For a summary of the available formats, see the table below.

 **stride**